AndyObtiva/glimmer-dsl-libui/README.md

 - Declarative DSL syntax that visually maps to the GUI control hierarchy
 - Convention over configuration via smart defaults and automation of low-level details
 - Requiring the least amount of syntax possible to build GUI
-- Bidirectional Data-Binding to declaratively wire and automatically synchronize GUI with Business Models
 - Custom Control support
+- [Far Future Plan] Bidirectional Data-Binding to declaratively wire and automatically synchronize GUI with Business Models
-- Scaffolding for new custom controls, apps, and gems
+- [Far Future Plan] Scaffolding for new custom controls, apps, and gems
-- Native-Executable packaging on Mac, Windows, and Linux.
+- [Far Future Plan] Native-Executable packaging on Mac, Windows, and Linux.

 Hello, World!